Methodology

 From the ‘Academic Year 2021/22 publication’ onwards, we also filter on ‘School Phase’ to include the phases defined below.

-For the ‘Academic Year 2021/22’ publication, we used the GIAS on 1st September 2022 to maximise consistency with the ‘Year-End Statement’ data that was submitted at that time.
-We included activity on the Tuition Partner route related to other schools types (e.g. virtual schools) but those schools were not included in school participation statistics.
+For statistics relating to the full academic year, we use GIAS at the end of the academic year to maximise consistency with the ‘Year-End Statement’ data that is submitted by schools.
+In the 2020/21 academic year, we included activity on the Tuition Partner route related to other schools types (e.g. virtual schools) but those schools were not included in school participation statistics.

 Phase of School